How To Create A Post In WordPress – Pt. 1

 Publish Post Status

-Click Publish to publish the post …
+Click the Publish button to publish your post.

-4 – Post Format Module
+4 – Post Format

-5 – Post Categories Module
+5 – Post Categories

 6 – Post Tags

 Tags are like index entries for your content and allow you to organize your posts with more granular detail.